 Chapter in this post:

 When choosing an HDMI cable for the gaming monitor, it is important to pay attention to its version number.
 HDMI 1.4, for example, promises frame rates of up to 120 Hz, but only with a Full HD resolution of 1920 x 1080 pixels.
-If you want to play back content with 4K resolution and up to 120 fps, then you should best use an HDMI 2.1 cable.
+Do you want content with 4K resolution and up to 120 fps play back, then it is best to use an HDMI 2.1 cable.